mj-xmr/SolOptXMR/README.md

 - Time of day and month
 - Weather fluctuations
 - Amortizing the physical installation costs and optimally using the energy production
-- Opportunistic scooping of hashes during network difficulty reductions
+- Opportunistic scooping of hashes during network difficulty reductions, also securing the network better
 - Avoiding depleting/overcharging batteries below/abowe a threshold, that would damage them
 - Avoiding overheating of the mining rig
 - Leaving enough power for your daily use, that you declare